 In addition, the bill will result in an indeterminate increase in annual DEP administrative expenditures from implementing and administering the provisions of the bill.
-For example, the bill's provision that requires the DEP to create a stormwater utility guidance manual to provide guidance to municipalities, counties, and authorities seeking to establish stormwater utilities may result in the DEP incurring some marginal administrative costs each year.
+For example, the bill's requirement that the DEP create a stormwater utility guidance manual to provide guidance to municipalities, counties, and authorities seeking to establish stormwater utilities may result in the DEP incurring some marginal administrative costs each year.
 The OLS notes that, under the bill, any county, municipality, or authority that collects fees and other charges would be required to remit to the State Treasurer annually an amount equal to five percent of all such fees and other charges, or \$50,000, whichever amount is less.
 The State Treasurer would deposit these moneys into the "Clean Stormwater and Flood Reduction Fund," established in the bill.
 Moneys deposited in the fund would be specifically dedicated and used by the DEP to fund planning, implementation, and coordination activities related to stormwater utilities.
-Consequently, the DEP will experience an indeterminate annual revenue and expenditure increase equal to five percent of all such fees and other charges, or \$50,000, whichever amount is less.
+Consequently, the DEP will experience an indeterminate increase in revenues and expenditures.